 - Humidity control range: 20% to 60% relative humidity via integrated cooling and steam humidifier

-- Positive pressure: Up to 0.03 in-H2O with 10 air changes per hour
+- Positive pressure: Up to 0.03 in-H2O with at least 250 air changes per hour

 - Microbial control: Optional UV-C light can be installed within HEPA air handler

 - Portability: Unit mounted on casters for easy movement and relocation

 - External connections: 120 VAC (15 A) with no additional hardwired electrical or plumbing connections

 - User interface: Onboard custom control system provides easy operation through a digital display for monitoring and control of temperature humidity

 - Interior: Hospital grade 304 stainless steel

 - Exterior: White powder coated aluminum

 - Noise: 55 to 59 dBA at 1 meter